plasma-umass/mesh-testsuite/README.md

 $ soffice results/0-firefox/memory.absolute.tsv
 ```

+Additionally, figures are generated as part of the build process at
+`results/0-firefox/figure-6-firefox.pdf`,
+`results/1-redis/figure-7-redis.pdf`, and
+`results/3-ruby/figure-8-ruby.pdf`.

 #### 0. Firefox

 > Reduces the memory consumption of Firefox by 16% compared to Firefox’s bundled jemalloc allocator.